Completing your degree

 There are three different options for publishing your thesis:

 - as a VLB-listed bookshop edition, e.g., through the university press

 - as an electronic publication on the document server of the SUB Göttingen

 The eDiss procedure includes the submission of two printed copies included in the number of compulsory reference copies.
-For submission to the Forestry Divisional Library, the link to the dissertation must be pasted on the back of the title page of the remaining copies.

 - as a cumulative dissertation: